Our teachers aim to give every student the opportunity to experience success in learning and to achieve the highest standards.

-Progress 8, Attainment 8, English Baccalaureate & Percentage achieving a good grade, (Level 5) in English and Maths.
+Progress 8, Attainment 8, English Baccalaureate & Percentage achieving a good pass, (Grade 5 and above), in English and Maths.

-Currently all students, academies and schools are measured on how many GCSE’s they achieve at A*-C including English and Mathematics.
-From 2016, schools and academies will be measured on how much progress students make from when they start in Year 7 to when they complete their exams at the end of Year 11.
-This will be known as Progress 8.
+Currently all students, academies and schools are measured on how many GCSE’s they achieve at 9 to 1 including English and Mathematics.
+From 2016, schools and academies have been measured on how much progress students make from when they start in Year 7 to when they complete their exams at the end of Year 11.
+This is known as Progress 8.

-From 2016 Progress 8 will be introduced for all.
+The Progress 8 measure is used to indicate student progress.
 The Progress 8 measure is designed to encourage all students to study a broad and balanced curriculum.
-The new measure will be based on students’ progress measured across eight subjects.
-For each student the 8 subjects must be a combination from the diagram below.
+This measure is based on students’ progress measured across eight subjects.
+For each student, the 8 subjects must be a combination from the diagram below.
 The Progress 8 score will always be determined by dividing the points total by 10 (the eight qualifications with English and Mathematics counting double), regardless of how many qualifications your child sits or in which subjects.

 Each student will also leave Kingsmead School with the following information;